 If any candidate feels that their prior ill health has meant that they faced exceptional circumstances which should be taken into account by the University when considering their application, they should refer to the Applicants who have faced exceptional circumstances section.

 If any candidate feels that any disability, ill-health, or other personal circumstance (for example, bereavement, or other difficult home or family circumstances) may have affected their education, or grades received in examinations, then the candidate would be expected to have notified the relevant exam board or awarding body of those circumstances.
 Whilst an applicant is welcome to notify (via a verified statement) the relevant admissions office of the circumstances, the University will assume that the relevant board/body has taken these mitigating circumstances into account when awarding the final results, and it will be these final results that will be used when making a decision.
 If a candidate feels that this has not been the case, and can provide evidence to support this, please contact the school admissions team to discuss further.

 Care leavers – those who are currently in care or have experience of being in care – can access a range of support from the University.
-For further information, see the application guidance for care leavers or email the Plus Programme Support team at firstname.lastname@example.org.
+For further information, see our care leavers and estranged students page or email the Care Leavers team via email@example.com.

 Estranged applicants – those who have no communication or functioning relationship with their biological parents – can access a range of support from the University and from the StandAlone service.
-For further information, see the application guidance for estranged students or email the Plus Programme Support team at email@example.com.
+For further information, see our care leavers and estranged students page or email Lisa Firth via firstname.lastname@example.org.